|

 project and for a definite period to be determined by the Department

 and incorporated into the environmental compliance certificate.
+Financial

 liability instruments may be in the form a trust fund, environmental